sharath2243/QALEARN/README.md

     - GET /users/:id – Retrieve a single user by ID.
     - POST /users – Create a new user.
     - DELETE /users/:id – Delete a specific user.
 ---
+### 📅 Day 11 - Summary
+- Migrated API testing script for `reqres.in` to a separate module
+- Designed and tested a mock product API using CSV-driven testing
+- Verified all test cases manually in Postman before automating
+- Created and structured CSV test data with the following methods:
+  - `GET`, `POST`, `PATCH`, `DELETE`, `HEAD`.
+---
 ## 🧠 Skills Covered So Far